Developer Guide

 -

-with corresponding attributes already exists in the system: informs the user thatPatient
+Patient/Doctorwith corresponding attributes already exists in the system: informs the user thatPatient/Doctoralready exists in the system.

-Incorrect user input handling process for the Appointment
+Incorrect user input handling process for the Appointment class

-The activity diagram below demonstrates this incorrect input handling process of a command that operates on the Appointment
+The activity diagram below demonstrates this incorrect input handling process of a command that operates on the Appointment class.

-command, potential mistakes that the user might make, and how they are handled by MediCLI.
+Specifically, we look at the process of adding an Appointment to MediCLI i.e. addappt command, potential mistakes that the user might make, and how they are handled by MediCLI.

 As visible, an incorrect input by the user can result in the following types of errors depending on the type of mistake: